dconstructing/labyrinth-generator/README.md

 When running the `dev` script (as in step 2), the generated files will be placed in the project root.
 This is to faciliate hosting the project on GitHub Pages.

-The reference to index.js located in the index.html file will be prefixed with the GitHub project name path.
+The reference to `js/index.js` located in the `src/index.html` file will be prefixed with the GitHub project name path (resulting in `/labyrinth-generator/js.[hash].js`).
 This is not ideal, but is a workaround to faciliate hosting on GitHub pages and local development.

 ## Legal